-Beyond the basic vital records and censuses, useful resources also include land records (sasines and rental records), inheritance records (testaments, Services of Heirs), nonconformist church records (mostly not online), newspapers, directories, court papers, and considerably more.
+Beyond the basic vital records and censuses, useful resources also include land records (sasines and rental records), inheritance records (testaments, Services of Heirs), dissenting and nonconformist church records (mostly not online), newspapers, directories, court papers, and considerably more.

 Sometimes the relevant records will take a wee bit more digging around to find.
 I have researched for clients in all manner of repositories, from small museums and chartered accounts’ offices to family history society libraries and old farms.
 If access can be gained, research can be carried out.

 For Northern Irish research I regularly travel to Belfast from the west of Scotland, to visit the Public Record Office of Northern Ireland, Northern Ireland’s national archive, for the same costs as a trip to Edinburgh.
 As well as the Ulster based archive records, I can also access the more recent GRONI civil birth, marrage and death records for Northern Ireland which aren’t online, but which can be accessed at terminals at PRONI – as well as many newly digitised parish records which can ONLY be accessed at PRONI on its on-site computer (see www.nidirect.gov.uk/publ…/proni-guide-church-records).